Sammy-ch/FAITH_ASTRO/src/content/homepage/index.md

       desctiption:
       image: "/images/family_support.jpg"
       list:
-        - We facilitate birth and marriage registration
-        - child development and protection
-        - As well as professional skills training and support.
+        - Through family support; not only women benefit from the interventions but also their children and the whole family.
+Services offered are obtention of birth/marriage certificates; capacity building on child nutrition, development, and protection; and combating and avoiding gender-based violence.
     - title: LifeSkills
-      description: We facilitate in community health promotion, leadership skills, group therapy, peace building and conlit resolution.
+      description: Entails providing women with the fundamental and vital knowledge required to live their daily lives in harmony and abundance.
+These women are highly sought after for their knowledge of leadership, nonviolent communication, group therapy, sexual and reproductive health, good parenting practices, environmental protection, hygiene, and community health.
       video:
         thumbnail: "/images/skills.jpg"
         video_id: "g3-VxLQO7do"